In the fifteen years that I’ve been visiting Thailand, my travel toiletries bag has totally transformed.

-This does complicate things but you can have it both ways.
-While it’s easier to find regular drugstore brand products to outlast any tropical storm, I’ve finally cracked the ‘green beauty’ conundrum for makeup and toiletries for Thailand.
-Today, packing my makeup bag for Thailand is a streamlined operation with plenty of humid hindsight (noting that, yes, sometimes it’s better just to let the tropics win without a struggle).
+When you add Thailand’s heat, humidity and UV strength, an insistence on natural and cruelty-free toiletries does complicate things.
+BUT.
+Good news: you can have it both ways.
+While it’s easier to find regular drugstore brand products to outlast any tropical storm, I’ve finally cracked the ‘green beauty’ conundrum and can now truly recommend the best toiletries for Thailand (or any hot and humid destination).
 Here’s what I think works best…

 Another vote for natural sunscreen in tropical climates?
 Using regular drugstore brand sunscreen, I used to get terrible prickly heat in Thailand.
 Without fail, my skin would scream its unhappiness every day of the entire trip.
 Since switching to green/natural sunscreens (and wearing a lot of linen) I’ve never experienced prickly heat since – no matter how hot and humid.
-Granted, these findings use a sample size of one (me), but if you’re prone to being the pathetic/sensitive/incident-prone one … it might be worth considering.
+Granted, these findings use a sample size of one (me), but if you’re prone to being pathetic, sensitive or incident-prone… it might be worth considering.

 As for your hair, Thailand’s heat, plus your vacation routine of pool/beach/repeat, mean you’ll wash your hair much more often than at home.
 Though it will be squeaky clean, you’re about to face a frizz-battle, especially as hotel hair dryers have less operable power than a Tickle-Me-Elmo.

 Easy solution: Give up before you start – who wants hair against your neck when it’s this hot?
 After ≥ 12 hours in Thailand, it’s braids, buns and ponytails for the duration of the trip – shoved with increasing urgency under hats.